zeje/EviewCloudDoc/src/evmars/biz/agps/README.md

      evmarBizServer -->> customerServer: return new token
-     customerServer ->> customerServer: cache and use the token end customerServer ->> evmarBizServer: add http headers,and then proxy the request evmarBizServer ->> evmarBizServer: verify token validity alt invalid
+     customerServer ->> customerServer: cache and use the token end customerServer ->> evmarBizServer: replace the url's base path，add http headers,and then proxy the request evmarBizServer ->> evmarBizServer: verify token validity alt invalid
      evmarBizServer ->> customerServer: return http 401 error